The Pros and Cons of ICF Construction

 Speed of build

 One of the main advantages of ICF’s construction method is the level of airtightness that it guarantees.
 Insulation is continuous throughout an ICF building, meaning there is no opportunity for the home to be penetrated by outside air.
 This ensures the building will be free from drafts and so allows the temperature to be controlled constantly.
 This also prevents the mixture of cool and warm air, called cold-bridging, which is a major cause of condensation and mould.
-The insulation is sealed with a strong insulation glue and concrete, ensuring that there are absolutely no gaps.
-The ICF system ventilates with a 24/7 stream of fresh air, which ensures the air in the building is clean and very breathable.
+ICF houses should incorporate a mechanical ventilation system to supply the home with fresh air 24/7.

-ICF buildings are incredibly structurally sound due to the steel reinforcement that is laid out around the house.
-ICF blocks are filled with concrete, ensuring the security that comes with traditional build, with the added benefits of ICF.
+ICF buildings are incredibly structurally sound due to the concrete and steel reinforcement that is incorporated in the walls.
 ICF buildings are considered ‘disaster-proof’, and have withstood the most adverse conditions, including hurricanes.
-ICF buildings come with a 60+ year guarantee and do not deteriorate at the rate of a traditional build.
+Many ICF buildings come with a 60+ year guarantee and do not deteriorate at the rate of a traditional build.
 This durability ensures that ICF buildings maintain their quality and character throughout the duration of their lifespan, giving the owner great security and reassurance.

 Noise levels are increasing on a regular basis.
 There are a number of factors which could be blamed – dense populations, more vehicles on roads, busier nightlife etc., but realistically it is unavoidable.
 If noise is an issue in your area, or if you would like to live in a city but still have a peaceful home environment, ICF may offer a solution.